MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 If you're not signed up for Power BI, [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web) before you begin.

 This example uses a dashboard card tile from the Sales & Marketing sample app.
 This app is available on [Microsoft AppSource](https://appsource.microsoft.com).
-For help getting the app, see [Install and use apps with Power BI](end-user-app-view.md).
+For help getting the app, see [Install and use the Sales & Marketing app](end-user-app-marketing.md).

 1. From a dashboard gauge, KPI, or card tile, select the ellipsis.